-Rwanda is well known for its mountain gorillas.
-First brought to international attention by the conservation efforts of Dian Fossey in the 1960s and 70s, Rwanda’s gorillas have featured in numerous documentaries and have in the recent past been visited, for example, by Bill Gates, Natalie Portman and Ted Turner, who have all participated in the annual gorilla naming ceremony.
+Rwanda is one of the only three countries that host the mountain gorillas.
+Popularized to international scene by the conservation efforts of Dian Fossey in the 1960s and 70s, Rwanda’s gorillas have been featured in numerous films and documentaries.
+Notable celebrities, nobles and high profile personalities have in the recent years visited the mountain gorillas.

 There are ten families living in the Volcanoes National Park that are fully habituated and available for visits by the public (whilst others are habituated for scientific research purposes only) .
 Each family consists of at least one Silverback (but sometimes as many and four), along with several females and a group of youngsters.

 - Susa — The largest group with 38 gorillas.
 They’re hardest to trek as they tend to range high into the mountains.
 They have rare 5 year old twins named Byishimo and Impano.

 - Sabinyo— 17 members Sabyinyo is an easily accessible group led by the powerful silverback Guhonda.

 - Amahoro — 19 gorillas, led by teh calm and easy going Ubumwe.
 To reach Amahoro it’s usually a fairly steep climb but it is well worth it!